-Roving the wool created even a stronger practice to realise the subjectivity of the matter, as I had to follow the movement of the material in order to rove it.
-While roving, hands follow the shape of each individual fibre, in a way to put wool pieces in the order that their fibre structures are made to be (Figure 4).
-In doing this practice, there were times I could rove smoothly and times that I was tagging the wool, forcing it to come out from the needle structure.
-The more I force the material, the tighter I held the wool, and the worse it got.
+Carding the wool creates even a stronger experience to realise the subjectivity of the matter, as I have to follow the movement of the material in order to card it.
+While carding, hands follow the shape of each individual fibre, in a way to put wool pieces in the order that their fibre structures are made to be (Figure 4).
+In doing this practice, there were times I could card smoothly and times that I was tagging the wool, forcing it to come out from the needle structure.
+The more I forced the material, the tighter I held the wool, and the worse it got.
 However, when the lead was assigned to the material, the movement became smoother.

-Figure 4: The ancient tool for roving and the wool before (left) and after (right) roving.
+Figure 4: The ancient tool for carding and the wool before (left) and after (right) carding.
 Photography: Author, July, 2017.

 After examining the nature of the wool and learning its most typical movements, I moved back to the studio environment.
 Two craft studios were visited to work as an intern for four days at each workshop.
-The first studio works with high quality fine wool, which was washed five times and roved by industrial machines.
+The first studio worked with high quality fine wool, which was washed five times and carded by industrial machines.
 The practice I was having there was based on laying down small lumps of wool and then creating layers of wool before starting to put pressure with the machine (Figure 5).
 In this practice, the maker should pick a piece of wool from the large chunk which can be resulted in two ways: if the person pulls it hard the wool does not come out, if the person pulls it gently the wool comes out very easily.
 I noted to my working diary:

 While working, I improved holding, picking, and knowing the wool...
-The most important (thing) is in order to be able to take the wool comfortably from the hand, you mustn't force the wool to follow your hand's
+The most important (thing) is in order to be able to take the wool comfortably from the hand, you mustn't force the wool to follow your hand's movement.
+(Working Diary, 16.
+August.
+2017)